dddrrreee/cs240lx-22spr/labs/8-i2c-adc/README.md

   2. Use it to get the reading from a potentiometer.
 At the lowest setting it should be around 1, at the highest around 16k.

-  3. Extension: add a microphone or temperature input readings.
+  3. Add a microphone and see that you get reasonable readings.

-     A good final project is making a pretty equalizer using the ws2812b by using the adc to read from a microphone, doing an FFT on the data and display the results in a nice way (e.g., seperating the bass, mid and treble; changing color based on magnitude and rate of change, etc.)
+  4. Extension: make a pretty equalizer using the ws2812b by using the adc to read from a microphone, doing an FFT on the data and display the results in a nice way (e.g., seperating the bass, mid and treble; changing color based on magnitude and rate of change, etc.)

+  5. Extension: write your own i2c driver.
+The easiest approach would be to bit-bang it.
+More fancy is to use the broadcom hardware.

 ---------------------------------------------------------------------------
 ### Floating point: there is now a floating point target.